1968 Charles City tornado: Tornado summary

 The tornado began to turn northward in the center of Charles City at ~4:47 PM.
 The tornado caused extreme damage on 2nd Street, and directly impacted the Charles City City Hall.
 It obliterated a row of houses located on the southern end of Kelly Street, before crossing Blunt Street.
 Heavy damage was documented and observed in northern Charles City, and intense ground scouring occurred, suggesting wind speeds of 200–300 mph.
 As the tornado began to track out of Charles City, it hit 13th Avenue, damaging structures and other buildings.

 The tornado crossed Triumph Avenue and Underwood Avenue northeast of Charles City, and narrowly avoided the Northeast Iowa Regional Airport.
 The tornado passed west of Doubleday, causing damage to farms and other structures.
 The tornado then passed Victory Avenue and crossed an unnamed river before moving south of Nilesville.
 The tornado also tracked directly east of Colwell, causing an unknown amount of damage to structures.

-The tornado then started to track through sparsely populated areas of rural northern Iowa, damaging farms but killing nobody.
+The tornado then started to track through sparsely populated areas of rural northern Iowa, damaging farms but causing no deaths.
+WInd speeds in this area were initially estimated by the United States Weather Bureau to be at 528 mph based on intense ground scouring, but were later trimmed down.
 The tornado tracked west of Alta Vista before hitting eastern Elma, heaving damaging many buildings in its path.
 The tornado also moved in-between Saratoga and Davis Corners, crossing State Highway 9, before turning slightly northward directly west of Lime Springs.
 The tornado lifted at ~5:40 PM.

 In all, the tornado tracked a total of 62.1 miles, killing 13 and injuring 462.
 The tornado had a maximum width of 0.34 of a mile, and reached F5 intensity at least twice along its path.